-The heat exchange always occurs by convection: the larger the exchange surface, the more efficient the exchange, except for the microwave heating which directly heat the product.
+The thermal energy exchange always occurs by convection: the larger the exchange surface, the more efficient the heat exchange, except for the microwave heating which directly heat the product.
 Discover the most common heat transfer methods below.

-A plate exchanger is constituted of independent stainless steel plates in which circulate the heated product and the heat transfer liquid.
+A plate exchanger is constituted of independent stainless steel plates in which circulate the heated liquid and the heat transfer fluid such as hot water.
 The plates are assembled and compressed against each other in a support called a frame.
-It is an handy equipment as you can easily clean it by removing all the plates.
+It is a handy equipment as you can easily clean it by removing all the plates.
 The footprint is small compared to the treatment flow.

-However, it is an equipment that can not process products with pieces.
-In addition, its clogging gets dirty very quickly with too viscous products.
+However, it is an equipment that can not process liquid with pieces.
+In addition, its clogging gets dirty very quickly with too viscous liquids.
 It is therefore especially suitable for non-viscous and homogeneous liquids.

-A spiral exchanger is made of two stainless steel channels wounded together in which the heated product and the heat transfer liquid circulate at counter-current.
-The footprint is usually small for this type of equipment.
+A spiral exchanger is made of two stainless steel channels wounded together in which the heated liquid and the heat transfer fluid circulate at counter-current.
+The footprint is usually small for this type of heating equipment.

-This equipment makes the treatment of a slightly viscous products possible.
+This equipment makes the heating treatment of a slightly viscous liquid possible.
 But the heat transfer coefficient is low which limits its use for important and fast temperature increases.

-This system presents some advantages such as linear temperature rise and good temperature control.
-But the footprint is important and it’s not adapted to very viscous products.
+This liquid heating system presents some advantages such as linear temperature rise and good temperature control.
+But the footprint is important and it’s not adapted to very viscous liquid.

 Scraped surface exchanger